Peanut Butter Cream Cheese Frosting

 I love peanut butter buttercream, and this peanut butter cream cheese frosting really takes it to the next level!

-I find this is essential to get the consistency right for frosting cakes and cupcakes.
+I find that this is essential to get the consistency right for frosting cakes and cupcakes.

 Picking the Right Peanut Butter